FCT-UBEB Explores Ways to End Poor School Enrollment - THISDAYLIVE

 Kuni Tyessi in Abuja

-In exploring multiple dimensions towards ending the menace of out-of-school children and poor school enrolment within the Federal Capital Territory (FCT), the Universal Basic Education Board (UBEB) is hosting 33 students to a two-week reality house programme.
+In exploring multiple dimensions towards ending the menace of out-of- school children and poor school enrolment within the Federal Capital Territory, the Universal Basic Education Board, UBEB is hosting 33 students to a two-week reality house programme.

-Speaking at the opening ceremony of the programme titled ‘2025 head to head school debate’, the mother of the reality house programme, Dr. Jummai Ahmadu, said the programme, which has recorded tremendous success in past editions, will serve as a prototype for state governments to emulate.
+Speaking at the opening ceremony of the programme titled, “2025 head-to-head school debate”, mother of the reality house programme, Dr. Jummai Ahmadu, said the programme which has recorded tremendous success in past editions will serve as prototype for state governments to emulate.

 According to her, Nigeria should expect strong willed children that will come out to advocate for out-of-school children after the programme and this way, there will gradually be zero out-of-school children in Nigeria beginning from the FCT.

-She said: “The children will debate and bring out all the issues that are affecting children not in schools and proffer solutions to how to bring to an end out-of-school menace.
+She said: “The children will debate and bring out all the issues that are affecting children not in schools and proffer solutions to how to bring to end out of school menace.
 This is the crux of this project.

 “Due to the impact of the programme last year, the level of enrolment has increased and this means what we are doing is appreciated in communities and people are responding to it.